kaustubhagarwal/DL-Final-Project/VoiceCloning/README.md

 v.
 Install the remaining requirements with `pip install -r requirements.txt`

 ### 2. Training Models (Optional)

+Pretrained models are automatically downloaded in the primary inference file on this GitHub repository but it can also be downloaded [here](https://drive.google.com/drive/folders/1gepTaAwryRh7FjCKuIF3hCT0WpH7f1_z?usp=sharing).

 #### i) Encoder
 You can run encoder_train.py with the following parameters
 - run_id (required): This is a string argument that the user must provide.
 It specifies a name for the current training run.
 This name is used for several purposes: